This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

 Originally issued in 2017 to address unfair and abusive collection practices, the regulation aimed to put mandatory underwriting requirements, including requiring lenders to conduct robust “ability to repay” analysis, and multiple payment provisions in place.
 The payment provisions essentially adopted a “two-strikes-and-you’re-out” rule.
 Under the rule, after two consecutive attempts to withdraw money from an account have failed, covered lenders would not be able to attempt another payment unless the borrower specifically authorized the third attempt.
 The regulation was originally set to go into effect in 2019, but litigation delayed it for years.
 In July 2020, the mandatory underwriting component was rescinded, and all related underwriting provisions were eliminated.

 The payment provisions were not rescinded, however, but would go on to be challenged for the next few years.
 Fast forward to 2024, the Supreme Court issued a decision in CFPB v.
 CFSA and overruled the 5th Circuit Opinion on the impermissible funding structure of the CFPB, essentially putting an end to the previous rule challenges.
-The CFBP states the Small Dollar Lending Rule will now be effective on March 30, 2025, for all covered loans, but there is ongoing litigation that may result in delays.
+The CFBP states the Rule will now be effective on March 30, 2025, for all covered loans, but there is ongoing litigation that may result in delays.

 It’s important not to focus on the amount of the loan or type of loan (payday, title, etc.), as those definitions and guidelines can quickly blur.
 Instead, one should pay attention to the term and APR of the loan, along with the payment structure.
 There are currently three main categories of covered loans under the Rule (see §1041.3 for full scope):

 The payment provisions aim to protect consumers from repeated, unsuccessful payment attempts and prevent excessive fees and bank account closures.
-To summarize, the rule restricts lenders from attempting to withdraw payment from a borrower’s account after two consecutive failed attempts unless the borrower provides new authorization for the third attempt.
+To summarize, the rule restricts lenders from attempting to withdraw payment from a borrower’s account after two consecutive failed payment transfers unless the borrower provides new authorization for the third attempt.

 This means any two consecutive declines on a borrower’s bank account regardless of the payment method used (i.e., ACH and corresponding debit card on the same bank account) should result in discontinuing any future attempts to debit that borrower’s account.
-This includes a one-time payment attempt or a recurring schedule attempt on any of the borrower’s loans with the lender.
+This includes a one-time future-dated payment attempt or a recurring schedule attempt on any of the borrower’s loans with the lender.

 In order to begin re-attempting payments on any one of the borrower’s loans, the lender must follow the guidelines laid out in the notifications portion of this provision (see Consumer Rights Notice below) and obtain brand new authorizations where applicable.